 It is better than a lot of unskilled labor jobs only because you can make more money by offering yourself unlimited hours and you do not have to take crap from bosses.

-You do not have to deny yourself a bathroom break or a rest when you need it so there is a tiny bit more freedom and autonomy than a regular job.
+You do not have to deny yourself a bathroom break or a rest when you need it.
+There is a tiny bit more freedom and autonomy than a regular job.

-After you have paid your own benefits, dealt with taxes, gas and extra car repairs you are not getting any amazing profits.
+After you have paid your own benefits, dealt with taxes, gas and all the extra car repairs you are not getting any fantastic profits.
 You are buying a little time to start over.
 That is all.